marcusjoshm/microscopy-analysis-single-cell/README.md

 - Standardized timepoint formatting to use 'tXX' format throughout the workflow
 - Improved directory structure handling with consistent region and timepoint formatting
 - Enhanced error handling and logging for better debugging
+- Added support for single timepoint datasets by skipping the roi_tracking step

 ## License